badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 )}}
 --markdown-begin

 As illustrated by the snippet above, we can initialize and dispose both stack and heap allocated `r96_image` instances.
-Which leads me into a little excurse into memory and resource life-time management.
+Which leads me into a little excursion on memory and resource life-time management.

 ### A word on memory and resource life-time management